DDSoftDennie/ConferenceReports/2025/DevWorld.md

   * Repetition
   * Transparency
 * **How do we disagree?**
-  * so, on a way that eveyone feels safe
+  * so, on a way that everyone feels safe
   * Healthy conflict
   * Radical candor